 In order to enhance our transparency with regard to our voting behaviour on shareholder proposals, we have included important shareholder proposals and the rationales of our voting in our DWS Active Ownership Engagement and Proxy Voting Report 2022.
-This report can be found here: www.dws.com/solutions/esg/corporate-governance
+This report can be found here: www.dws.com/solutions/ esg/corporate-governance

-In addition to the Voting Matters 2022 report, ShareAction's 2023 Point of No Returns Report (published in February and March 2023) assessed the policies and practices of 77 of the world's largest asset managers across a range of environmental and social themes.
-In this regard, the DWS Group ranked #12 (#19 in 2020) in 2023's ranking.
+In addition to the Voting Matters 2022 report, ShareAction's 2023 Point of No Returns Report (published in February and We document our engagement activities via a proprietary March 2023) assessed the policies and practices of 77 of the Engagement database and follow up with companies where world's largest asset managers across a range of environmental necessary, including the status of an engagement or the and social themes.
+In this regard, the DWS Group ranked #12 outcome, which is tracked with the following categories: (#19 in 2020) in 2023's ranking. - Successful / closed -- engagement targets were met